Inspire : An Alternative to CPAP

-To be a candidate for Inspire Therapy, the patient must fall under the following:
+To be a candidate for Inspire for Obstructive Sleep Apnea, the patient must fall under the following:

-- Have moderate to severe obstructive sleep apnea
+- You have moderate to severe obstructive sleep apnea.

-- Have concerns about sleep deprivation, lack of oxygen during sleep that may cause health risks
+- You have concerns about sleep deprivation, lack of oxygen during sleep that may cause health risks.

 If you are a candidate, you will meet with Dr. Ben Cilento in our Spring, Texas office.
 During your consultation, Dr. Cilento will:

 Schedule a Consultation...

 Think you might be a candidate for Inspire Sleep Apnea treatment?
 Or do you want to know more.
 You can call us at 346-413-9313 or fill out the form below and we'll reach out to you to set up an appointment!